imohits2005/HashifyNETCLI/README.md

 -----
 You can find the pre-built binaries in the [Releases](https://github.com/Deskasoft/HashifyNETCLI/releases) page.

+> [!IMPORTANT]
+> Starting from version 0.7.0, HashifyNETCLI supports streaming computation for large files.
+> Please use `OpenRead` instead of `ReadAllBytes` for large files.

 ### Quick computation using CRC32
 ```
 HashifyCLI -i "'Hello World'" -a "CRC" -cp "CRC=CRC32"